 Solvency ratio and your business

 A solvency ratio is a calculation to measure the financial health of your business.
 It is an indication of your ability to meet your payment obligations long-term.
 High solvency benefits your suppliers and financiers.
-Learn how to calculate your solvency ratio and how to improve your financial position.
+Discover the value of solvency and learn how to improve your financial position.

-Your equity is the value of assets in your business minus liabilities.
+• Equity = value of assets minus liabilities.

 Fixed assets are present in your company for more than a year, such as equipment or property.
 Current assets are present in your company for less than a year, such as inventory or money owed by customers.

-Liabilities are existing debts that finance assets.
+Liabilities are existing debts used to finance your assets.
 These include contributed equity (own money and funds) and debt (money from third parties).
 Long-term liabilities have a term of more than one year.
 Short-term assets have a term of less than one year.

 Please note: reserves are included in equity capital.
-Provisions are under foreign equity.
+Provisions fall under borrowed capital.

 Balance sheet and profit & loss